-In many industries, experts advise that the most effective and profitable careers require specializing in a particular niche.
+In many industries, experts advise that the most effective and profitable careers require specializing in a particular niche especially when it comes to how to find real estate investment opportunities.
 Nowhere has this been more true than in real estate, where predictions often suggest that inexperienced investors are doomed for failure when venturing into unfamiliar territory; pick a lane and stay in it.

-The belief that the unknown is inherently riskier than the familiar certainly protects against losses, but it also severely limits the chances for profits.
+The belief that the unknown is inherently riskier than the familiar certainly protects against losses, but it also severely limits the chances for profits with real estate investments.

 For that reason, it’s worth looking at some general principles in real estate investing that apply to all types of properties.
 Being aware of the forces that drive all types of real estate deals can help identify good opportunities while simultaneously avoiding risky investments.

-Stay Open-Minded and Flexible to Capitalize on All Possible Opportunities
+Stay Open-Minded and Flexible to Capitalize on All Possible Real Estate Investment Opportunities

-It’s easy to fall in a familiar groove when seeking out new investments; staying close to what’s proven successful in the past is no guarantee of future returns.
+It’s easy to fall into a familiar groove when seeking out new real estate investments; staying close to what’s proven successful in the past is no guarantee of future returns.
 The mission of protecting against losses is understandable and commendable, but it’s a limiting mindset that can result in missed opportunities.
 Remember, there are profitable properties in all markets, not only familiar ones.

 How We Find Real Estate Investment Opportunities